CSCI-5619-Fall-2021/Assignment-1/README.md

 ## Submission

 You will need to check out and submit the project through GitHub classroom.
-The project folder should contain the Unity project that you created.
+Make sure your APK file is in the root folder.
 Do not remove the `.gitignore` or `README.md` files.

 Please test that your submission meets these requirements.
 For example, after you check in your final version of the assignment to GitHub, check it out again to a new directory and make sure everything opens and runs correctly.
 You can also test your APK file by installing it manually using [SideQuest](https://sidequestvr.com/).